 - 1 tablespoon milk

-- To make the Russian sauce, simply mix together all the ingredients.
-Skip step 1 if you don’t want to make Russian sauce to serve with the Singapore fried rice.
+- To make the Russian sauce, mix all the ingredients together.
+Skip step 1 if you don't want to make Russian sauce to serve with the Singapore fried rice.

 Nutrition